Abrinnisha6/Ex-7-AAI/README.md

 Define Text Preprocessing Function to tokenize, remove stopwords, and perform stemming.

-### Step 4 : Define the Text Summarization Function using a simple frequency-based approach.<br>
+### Step 4 : Define the Text Summarization Function using a simple frequency-based approach.
     - Calculate the frequency of each word in the preprocessed text.<br>
     - Calculate a score for each sentence based on the sum of word frequencies.<br>
     - Select the top N sentences with the highest scores to form the summary.<br>

-### Step 5 : Construct the main program to read the paragraph  and perform text summarization<br>
+### Step 5 : Construct the main program to read the paragraph  and perform text summarization
       - Generate and print the original text.<br>
       - Generate and print the text summary using the  Text Summarization function<br>